-The plotted signals of the fractograms were used to pick positions of t0 and te for the BSA monomer peak, as shown exemplarily in Fig. 5.
+The plotted signals of the fractograms were used to pick positions of tvoid and te for the BSA monomer peak, as shown exemplarily in Fig. 5.
 The fractograms have been corrected in time by its offset due to the focusing-related steps.
 I.e. “0” on the time axis displays the actual time of elution from the focusing position z%.

-The complete fractograms and extracted peak positions of all 9 measurements are given in the supporting information (Fig. S.9-S.13).
+The complete fractograms and extracted peak positions of all 9 measurements are given in the supporting information (Fig. S.6.1 - S.6.5).
 All information was collected (Table 2) and processed by the 5 calibration algorithms of AF4Eval.
 The calculated channel widths and volumes are displayed in Fig. 6.
 The acquired retention times were typical for our AF4 setup and comparable to a lot of other measurements with similar conditions.
-In all three cases, Vappgeo is smaller than the calculated Vcla.
+In all three cases, VappGeo is smaller than the calculated Vcla.
 This is simply reasoned by the smaller surface, when the trapezoidal tapering is considered in the calculation.

-Consequently, the same observation is made for the relation of wappgeo and wcla.
+Consequently, the same observation is made for the relation of wappGeo and wcla.
 As each of our calibration calculations was deduced from essentially the same established AF4 theory, we would have expected each of the calculations to lead to a very similar result.
 Instead, introducing the geometrical side condition of Eq.
-9 (wgeo and Vgeo) made the calculated channel volume and related width shrink dramatically compared to the other calibration results.
+8 (wgeo and Vgeo) made the calculated channel volume and related width shrink dramatically compared to the other calibration results.

 Whereas removing the dependence on the known Dcalib (for determination of whyd) led to dramatically increased calculated channel widths, which are highly unrealistic as the spacer thickness of 350 µm represents the maximal possible distance between membrane and upper wall.
 Interestingly, the related separation volume Vhyd was nearly the same as for the established first two variants as they use a very similar assumption for the derivation of the respective volume.
 This indicates that the formalism is indeed correct.
-Finally, removing t0 from the list input parameters by making use of Eq.
-12 led to a result, which preserves the correct geometric relation, and resulted in a channel thickness within the expected range.
+Finally, removing tvoid from the list input parameters by making use of Eq.
+11 led to a result, which preserves the correct geometric relation, and resulted in a channel thickness within the expected range.

+Also, it could be observed that the ratio the calculated Vcla, VappGeo their respective calculated w were increased when a higher crossflow was applied although the membrane area should be independent from Vc.
+For whyd and Vhyd also an increase with constant ratio was observed.
+The difference was too big to be explained by the higher pressure on the membrane.
+The discrepancy was not observed for the other algorithms.

 In order to exclude potential errors in our own experimental setups, we applied the algorithms on published fractogram data.